Redefining the Digital Account Opening and Onboarding Customer Journey

 - In-person verification

 Many financial institutions force online and mobile applicants to come into the branch to verify their identity and sign documents.
 This means applicants are unable to complete the process in a single-sitting.
 As you can imagine, introducing this type of friction – forcing them to switch channels – increases the risk of abandonment, because it creates a break in the digital customer journey.
+An end-to-end online process and digital customer onboarding avoids this point of friction.

 If you’re an FI that enables applicants to initiate the process online or on a mobile device but still requires in-person ID verification and/or signatures ask yourself.
 Was this process built to benefit your institution or the customer?
+How does this impact the customer experience during an otherwise online onboarding process?

 - Knowledge-based Authentication (KBA)